pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

   became issues, and closed-not-merged merge requests were not migrated.

 ### Layered conversions
-PyPy already migrated once from bitbucket to heptapod.
+PyPy already migrated once from Bitbucket to Heptapod.
 Many of the issues reflect the multiple transitions: they have lines like "Created originally on Bitbucket by XXX" from the first transition, and an additional line "In Heptapod" from this transition.

 ## Credits
-We would like to express our gratitude to the [Octobus](https://octobus.net/) team who support heptapod.
-The transition from bitbucket was quite an effort, and they have generously hosted our developement since then.
+We would like to express our gratitude to the [Octobus](https://octobus.net/) team who support Heptapod.
+The transition from Bitbucket was quite an effort, and they have generously hosted our developement since then.
 We wish them all the best, and still believe that Mercurial should have "won".